prannoymulmi/Smart-Vehicle-Server-Simulator/README.md

 * **Note: The certificates generated here are just for testing purposes and are self-signed which can be compromised and should not be used to secure devices instead use a validated certificate from a trusted source.**

+### Use of Challenge–Response Authentication
+The code uses additional security measures such as random challenge sent to the client and back to the server to which creates a unique session between the two parties and even if the data is intercepted, the data cannot be reused as the server also expects the random challenge, protecting it from various attacks like replay-attacks (Kushwaha et al. 2021).

 # Reference
 * Biryukov, A., Dinu, D., & Khovratovich, D. (2021).
 The Memory-Hard Argon2 Password Hash Function.
 RFC 9106.
 IETF.
 Available from: https://datatracker.ietf.org/doc/rfc9106/
 * Bruce, N. and Lee, H.J., 2014, February.
 Cryptographic computation of private shared key based mutual authentication protocol: Simulation and modeling over wireless networks.
 In The International Conference on Information Networking 2014 (ICOIN2014) (pp. 578-582).
 IEEE.
+* Kushwaha, P., Sonkar, H., Altaf, F. and Maity, S., 2021.
+A brief survey of challenge–response authentication mechanisms.
+ICT Analysis and Applications: Proceedings of ICT4SD 2020, Volume 2, pp.573-581.
 * OpenSSL Project, 2021.
 OpenSSL Man Pages: Version 3.1.
 OpenSSL Software Foundation.
 Available from: https://www.openssl.org/docs/man3.1/man1/ [Accessed 19 October 2023].
 * Python Software Foundation, 2023. ssl — TLS/SSL wrapper for socket objects.
 Available at: https://docs.python.domainunion.de/3/library/ssl.html [Accessed 22 October 2023].
 * Schukat, M. and Cortijo, P., 2015, June.
 Public key infrastructures and digital certificates for the Internet of things.
 In 2015 26th Irish signals and systems conference (ISSC) (pp. 1-5).
 IEEE.